-Just make sure that you do not switch tools or press the Enter key, or your gradient may get finalized before you’re ready and you’ll have to start the whole process over again.
+Just make sure you do not switch tools or press the Enter key, or your gradient may get finalized before you’re ready and you’ll have to start the whole process again.

 Perhaps I can make Wilber feel more at home with an eye-melting yet oddly fascinating late-90’s gradient style for his background?
 It sure doesn’t make me feel at home (some design trends deserve to be left behind), but it’s a great way to show off how ‘stops’ work in a multi-color gradient.

 When I first added a gradient, it only had two colors, so the two endpoints were enough to define the color options.
 For multi-color gradients, GIMP adds small diamond icons along the gradient path to indicate where color changes occur, known as ‘stops’.

 Clicking each stop allows you to customize all the color options for that transition using the small overlay window in the upper right corner.

 You can also click and drag stops to reposition them or click anywhere along empty sections of the line to add new stops.